yacc/brunch-with-ember-sideloaded/README.md

 ## Dependency Automation ##

 ### Bower Integration ###
 As of this version of the skeleton there is 100% integration with the [Bower](http://bower.io) package manager.
-To use this you must make sure you have a recent version of brunch -- just type `npm install -g brunch` and you'll get the latest version -- and then have Bower installed which is achieved with `npm install -g bower`.
-Once that is done you're all set to take all the benefits of Bower.
 The key commands you'll be interested in are:

 ```
 bower list			will list all of the Bower dependencies and what version they are on (including a reference to possible upgrades where applicable)